 “We must nominate a solid progressive,” says New York’s mayor about the Democrats’ next presidential candidate.
 “That’s the only way we can change the country.
 It’s also the only way we can win.”

-Co-published by Law at the Margins.
+Co-published by the American Prospect

 Co-published by Fast Company

 “If the press doesn’t step up and more consistently identify the realities of the economy,” says Leo Hindery, “then President Trump could be reelected.”